List of smoking bans: Sweden

 In Sweden, smoking was restricted in restaurants, cafes, bars and nightclubs in June 2005.
 Smoking rooms are, however, allowed in these institutions.
 The smoking rooms contain a few restrictions: no serving or consumption of food or beverages is allowed in the smoking rooms and it may not cover more than 25% of the institution's total area.
 The smoke-free law was very popular amongst the population and even the industries affected.
 In January 2008, the Swedish Prison and Probation Service prohibited smoking indoors in prisons.

-Starting from 1 July 2019, smoking outdoors will be prohibited for restaurants with outdoor seating as well as playgrounds, sports grounds, bus stops, train platforms.
+On 1 July 2019, the smoking ban in Sweden was extended to include outdoor sections of restaurants, playgrounds, sports grounds, and train platforms.
+Use of electronic cigarettes were also prohibited.

 Switzerland

 The Swiss Federal Assembly enacted a law for protection against second-hand smoke in 2008, which came into force on 1 May 2010.
 It prohibits smoking in enclosed, publicly accessible areas and in rooms that are workplaces for several persons.
-There are exceptions for bars and restaurants, which may allow smoking in separate, ventilated rooms or in establishments smaller than 80m2, but the federal statute allows for more stringent cantonal smoking bans.
+There are exceptions for bars and restaurants, which may allow smoking in separate, ventilated rooms or in establishments smaller than 80m2 (900 sq. ft.), but the federal statute allows for more stringent cantonal smoking bans.
 10 cantons (Jura, Aargau, Obwalden, Nidwalden, Zug, Schwyz, Glarus, Schaffhausen, Thurgau, Appenzell Innerrhoden) have imposed only the national mandated restrictions, with the remaining 16 (Geneva, Vaud, Neuchâtel, Valais, Fribourg, Bern, Solothurn, Basel-City, Basel-Land, Zürich, Uri, Ticino, Graubünden, St. Gallen, Lucerne, Appenzell Ausserrhoden) imposing stricter laws by not excluding establishments smaller than 80 square meters.
 All 16 cantons however permit separate smoking rooms with 7 (Bern, Solothurn, Zürich, Uri, Ticino, Graubünden, St. Gallen) permitting service.

-On Sunday, 13 February 2022, The Swiss voted on whether to prohibit practically all tobacco product advertising.
+On Sunday, 13 February 2022, The Swiss voted on whether to prohibit practically all tobacco product advertising, with 56.7% of votes deciding in favor of a ban.

+Syria

+On 11 October 2009, the Syrian president signed legislative decree No.62, banning smoking inside public places.
+The ban went into effect on 21 April 2010 and included foodservice establishments and public transport.
+Individuals are subject to a fine of 2,000 SYP for violating this law.